antoinehonore/antoinehonore.github.io/content/blog/gumbel_softmax.md

 - A nice blog with the derivation in the last section: https://mukappalambda.github.io/readings/gumbel_softmax/#gumbel-reparameterization-trick

-- The pytorch implementation is a good place to find a Python implementation: https://pytorch.org/docs/stable/generated/torch.nn.functional.gumbel_softmax.html
+- The pytorch package is a good place to find a Python implementation: https://pytorch.org/docs/stable/generated/torch.nn.functional.gumbel_softmax.html